A Brownian particle in a microscopic periodic potential: Introduction

-A three-dimensional linear Boltzmann dynamics for a particle in a gas of hard spheres and under the influence of a one-dimensional optical lattice will have the same limit result (up to the constants) as in Theorem~\ref{ThmMain} for the degree of freedom in the direction of the potential.
+A three-dimensional linear Boltzmann dynamics for a particle in a gas of hard spheres and under the influence of a one-dimensional periodic potential will have the same limit result up to the constants as in Thm.~\ref{ThmMain} for the degree of freedom in the direction of the potential.
 Although the momentum for a single spatial degree of freedom is not Markovian in the linear Boltzmann description, it becomes ``more Markovian" in the Brownian limit as is seen in the limiting three-dimensional Ornstein-Uhlenbeck process.
-The rates~(\ref{JumpRates}) can then be replaced by the effective rates that emerge for a single degree of freedom in the three dimensional case, and which have the same qualitative features for our purposes.
+The rates~(\ref{JumpRates}) can then be replaced by the effective rates that emerge for a single degree of freedom in the three dimensional case, which have the same qualitative features for our purposes.